chengl7-lab/webpage/content/project/estimating-rna-modifications-using-nanopore-data/index.md

 ---
 <!--StartFragment-->

-SegPore is a software to segment the raw Nanopore direct RNA sequence, and to estimate various RNA modifications and secondary folding structures.
+SegPore is a software to segment the raw Nanopore direct RNA sequence and to estimate various RNA modifications and secondary folding structures.

 <!--more-->